Interior Design Online Learning - Professional Diploma Course

 This is the right option for you if wish to be trained to a professional standard - you can graduate in three years or less.

-This professional interior design course trains you to know, understand and put into practice the essentials of professional interior design.
+This professional online interior design course trains you to know, understand and put into practice the essentials of professional interior design.

-The personal nature of the training is particularly helpful, and your studies with our fully illustrated instruction study materials will be highly enjoyable.
+The personal nature of the training is particularly helpful, and your studies with our fully illustrated study materials will be highly enjoyable.

 The Diploma Course materials are presented as separate pdf files for each lesson and test, which are downloaded and viewed as you progress through the course.
 You are able, if you wish, to download all pdfs for an entire online Unit as soon as you have access to that Unit.
-Answers to tests are uploaded using standard file formats: doc, pdf, jpg, ppt or zip.
+Answers to tests are uploaded using standard file formats: pdf, ppt or zip.

-Your success in the Professional Diploma Course in Interior Design will be measured partly by continuous assessment of your work during the course and partly by the Final Test.
+Your success in the Professional Online Diploma Course in Interior Design will be measured partly by continuous assessment of your work during the course and partly by the Final Test.
 This will evaluate your achievement over the whole course.
 We don't anticipate that you'll memorize all the material you read in our courses.
 Interior design work doesn't depend on how much information you can cram into your memory, but on whether you can apply the principles involved in any future design.
 Nor do we believe that interior design is a subject in which a student should be examined behind the closed doors of an examination room.

 We want to simulate as far as possible the conditions under which a designer will work, so the Final Test is based on design projects which will be carried out under office conditions (in your own office or your home used as an office) and will then be submitted to Rhodec representing the client.
 In this way you'll be gaining practical experience of how work is carried out in a professional design studio, and any problems you encounter in running an office can be unravelled with our help.

 Diploma Course Model Answers